a-bentofreire/beamtoix/docs/pages/library/flyovers.md

 **WARNING** Due Chrome 'autoplay-policy', it's not possible to 'safely' use Chrome to sync with videos, In order to overcome this limitation:
 1. Use Firefox to test the animation with a background video.
-2. Set `serverRender: false` to prevent `abeamer render` from attempting to sync the video while server render.
+2. Set `serverRender: false` to prevent `beamtoix render` from attempting to sync the video while server render.
-3. When using `abeamer movie`, set `--bkg-movie` parameter with the video filename to use a background video.
+3. When using `beamtoix movie`, set `--bkg-movie` parameter with the video filename to use a background video.

 _see_: [animate-video-sync](/gallery/latest/#animate-video-sync).